palashparmar/K-Means-Clustring/README.md

 # K-Means algorithm:
 This K-Means algorithm is based on Llyods algorithm which have two steps, Assignment and Update.
-Both the step are implementated for Nvidia GPUs (in CUDA).
+Both the step are implemented for Nvidia GPUs (in CUDA).

 ## Includes
-* K-Means wrapper for calculating the cluster allocation for all datapoints and also the cluster centers.
+* K-Means wrapper for calculating the cluster allocation for all data points and also the cluster centers.
 * File reader wrapper which enables read data specific to them.

 ## Usage
 include *kmeans.h* header file into your program.
-It contains all the necessary header files and function definations. <br>
+It contains all the necessary header files and function definitions. <br>
 **File reader wrapper:**
 ```
-float** read_file(  char *fileneame,                //in  : data filename
+float** read_file(  char *filename,                //in  : data filename
                     size_t *nObjects,               //out : no. of datapoints
                     size_t *nFeatures)              //out : no. of features
 //returns pointer to data objects of size [nObjectsPerRank][nFeatures]